• Multiple Offers

 What is a micropipette?

-A micro pipette is a common yet essential laboratory instrument used to accurately and precisely transfer volumes of liquid in the microliter range.
+A micropipette is a common yet essential laboratory instrument used to accurately and precisely transfer volumes of liquid in the microliter range.
 Micropipettes are available in single-channel and multi-channel variants.
 While the single-channel micropipettes are used in labs that perform research related to molecular biology, microbiology, immunology, cell culture, analytical chemistry, biochemistry and genetics, the multichannel micropipettes are recommended for ELISA (diagnostic test), molecular screening, kinetic studies and DNA amplification.

 Components of a micropipette: